Are you gearing up for a new eCommerce business? Or maybe your current online shop has just experienced an embarrassing inventory blunder?

 Preventing some of the most common inventory issues, including data entry mistakes and mis-shipped items, can be simple with the right inventory management tools and apps.

-If you want to ensure that future inventory mistakes don’t end up costing your small business, you should also educate yourself around inventory management best practices.
-Being more familiar with inventory management terms and techniques, such as ABC analysis, safety stock inventory, and dropshipping, can better prepare you to work with software companies and inventory experts, to design inventory management processes that work for your business.
+If you want to ensure that future inventory mistakes don’t end up costing your small business, you should also educate yourself about inventory management best practices.
+Being more familiar with inventory management terms and techniques, such as ABC analysis, safety stock inventory, and dropshipping can better prepare you to work with software companies and inventory experts, to design inventory management processes that work for your business.

-For example, if you choose a dropshipping model, working with a dependable dropshipping supplier can eliminate the risk for customer-facing order mistakes and expensive inventory issues.
+For example, if you choose a dropshipping model, with a WordPress site and a dropshipping-enabling plugin like AliDropship, working with a dependable dropshipping supplier can eliminate the risk of customer-facing order mistakes and expensive inventory issues.

 Understand FTC Regulations for Order Mistakes